MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

     **Note:** If a **Windows protected your PC** pop-up warning is displayed, select **More info** and then select **Run anyway** at the bottom of the pop-up to continue.
 A **Lab setup** window will appear on the screen.

-4. After about 30 seconds (and up to 1 minute), a **Microsoft Sign-on** prompt will appear.
-Sign-in as **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+4. It may take up to 1 minute before a **Sign in** window appears.
+Enter the MOD Administrator account provided by your lab hosting provider (**admin@xxxxxZZZZZZ.onmicrosoft.com**; where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.
 On the **Enter password** window, enter the tenant admin password provided by your lab hosting provider and then select **Sign in**.

-5. A second **Microsoft Sign-on** prompt will appear.
-On the second Sign-on prompt, select **admin@xxxxxZZZZZZ.onmicrosoft.com** from the list of available accounts.
+5. A **Pick an account** window will appear.
+On this window, select **MOD Administrator** from the list of available accounts.
 If prompted, enter the tenant admin password provided by your lab hosting provider and then select **Sign in**.

     **Important:** The **Lab Setup** process has a time-out of 5 minutes.
 If you fail to type in your credentials within this 5 minute time frame, a pop-up message displaying **Lab Setup Failed.
 EXITING...** will appear.
-Select **Ok**, close the Microsoft Sign-on window, and repeat step 4.
+Select **Ok**, close the Microsoft Sign-on window, and repeat steps 3-5.

 6. Once the lab setup process has completed, a pop-up message displaying **Lab Setup Completed.
 EXITING...** will appear.
 Select **Ok** and proceed.